The Princess Bride (film): Post-theatrical release

 In 2006, MGM and Sony Pictures Home Entertainment released a two-disc set with varying covers—the "Dread Pirate" and "Buttercup" editions.
 Each featured their respective character, but had identical features: in addition to the features in the previous release were, the "Dread Pirate Roberts: Greatest Legend of the Seven Seas", "Love is Like a Storybook Story", and "Miraculous Make Up" featurettes, "The Quotable Battle of Wits" game, and Fezzik's "Guide to Florin" booklet.
 A year later, to commemorate the 20th anniversary of the film, MGM and 20th Century Fox Home Entertainment released the film with flippable cover art featuring the title displayed in an ambigram.
 This DVD did not include any bonus features from the older editions, but had new short featurettes and a new game.
 A Blu-ray Disc was released on March 17, 2009, encoded in 5.1 DTS-HD Master Audio.
 Special features included two audio commentaries, the original theatrical trailer and eight featurettes.

 In 2007, the film was released for download in the iTunes Store.
 The film is available in Europe (DVD Region 2), published by Lions Gate Entertainment.
 Its extras are the theatrical trailer and text filmographies.
 The Criterion Collection released the film on Blu-ray and DVD on October 30, 2018.
 It included a new 4K digital transfer, the same audio commentary from the Criterion LaserDisc release, an edited 1987 audiobook reading of Goldman's novel by director Rob Reiner, new programs on William Goldman's screenplay and tapestry, a new interview with art director Richard Holland, an essay by author Sloane Crosley, and a Blu-ray exclusive book highlighting four screenplays, as well as Goldman's introduction to the 1995 screenplay.
+Criterion would re-release the film on a 4K/Blu-Ray combo pack on September 3, 2023.
 The Princess Bride has been made available on May 1, 2020, on The Walt Disney Company's streaming service Disney+.